 What is order picking?

-Here are the six best order picking methods to support an efficient, profitable operation.
+When it comes to order picking, there are six different methods or order picking systems that can support an efficient, profitable operation.

 1. Single order picking